Girton College, Cambridge: Swirles Court

 Swirles Court, part of the Eddington neighbourhood of the North West Cambridge development, opened in 2017.
 This accommodation annexe provides up to 325 ensuite single rooms for graduates and for second-year undergraduates and above.

 It is named after Bertha Swirles (Lady Jeffreys), a Girton alumna.
 Swirles is open year-round to student living and has a college porter on staff 24/7, separate laundry facilities and a separate mailing address from the main college.

 Wolfson Court

-In 2017, Girton College moved the graduate accommodation from Wolfson Court (near the city centre) to Swirles Court.
+In 2017, Girton College moved the graduate accommodation from Wolfson Court (on Clarkson Road, near the city centre) to Swirles Court.
 Wolfson Court was an annexe to Girton College built on a 3 acre site.
 It was funded by the 1969 Centenary Appeal, and designed in 1971 by Cambridge architects David Wyn Roberts and Geoffrey Clarke.
 It had its own catering and accommodation facilities (106 single student rooms).
 Queen Elizabeth Court, which was linked to the main building and comprised two blocks of three linked houses (36 large single student rooms), was built for the purpose of graduate accommodation in 1992.
 It was frequently used as a location for conferences.
 The site also contained a nursery, operated by Bright Horizons.
+St John’s College acquired the site from Girton in 2018.